AustinJZeller/InventoryApp/README.md

-# InventoryApp
+# Inventory App
-Project for Android Nanodegree by Google
+Project for Android Development Nanodegree by Udacity

 Project Overview This project is a chance for you to combine and practice everything you learned in this section of the Nanodegree program.
 You will be making an app to track a store's inventory.